steenharsted/mocapr/README.md

 expect to add a function that imports data from [the Kinetisense](https://kinetisense.com/) system shortly.

-If you have motion capture data that contains frame by frame *joint center positions* from other systems than the Captury, it should be possible to wrangle the data into a format that will allow you to use the functions in this package.
+If you have motion capture data from other systems than the Captury, it should be possible to wrangle the data into a format that will allow you to use the functions in this package, as long as the data contains frame by frame *joint center positions*.
 If you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),